-- Steak Salad Dressing: while your steak is marinating, prepare the dessing.
+- Make Steak Salad Dressing: while your steak is marinating, prepare the dressing.
 Place all ingredients into a food processor and process until smooth.

 - Assemble: place romaine lettuce on the bottom of 4 bowls and then evenly distribute veggies, steak, cheese, and seeds.
-Top each salad with the dresing.
+Top each salad with the dressing.

 Steak salad not enough on it’s own?
 Here are some other delicious sides and drinks to go with your salad.